Senate wants Nigerian Police empowered to tackle insecurity

 “The nature and character of a crime to a larger extent will determine the control strategy.
 I’m of the opinion that this has to do more by empowering the police who are on ground to ensure that these areas are effectively secured.

 “We want a secured nation.
-We will continue to pray that the security agents will do more to ensure these agitations and expectations by Nigerians are made,” Na’Allah said.
+We will continue to pray that the security agents will do more to ensure this agitations and expectations by Nigerians are made,” Na’Allah said.
+(NAN)